jordisabadell/task-py-pcg_web_scraping/README.md

 # Scraping PCG to CSV files

-Given a list of URLs of P.C.G web, it scrapes the content and save to CSV file.
-It needs a configuration JSON file.
+Given a list of URLs of P.C.G web, it scrapes the content and save it to CSV file/s.
+It needs a configuration JSON file with URLs and output file/s name.

 ## Arguments